AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/track-clicked-component.md

 ## Create a CTA Clicked rule

 The Adobe Client Data Layer is an **event** driven data layer.
-When the any Core Component is clicked a `cmp:click` event will be dispatched via the data layer.
+When the any Core Component is clicked a `cmp:click` event is dispatched via the data layer.
 Next create a rule to listen for the `cmp:click` event.

 1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
 1. Navigate to the **Rules** section in the Launch UI and then and click **Add Rule**.